- What is sales discovery?

 The Ideal B2B Sales Discovery Process

-To learn more about the specific approaches and how they run discovery, click on the links above for each process.
+To learn more about the specific approaches and how they run discovery, click the links above for each process.

-Broadly speaking, the sales discovery process should accomplish the following for the sales team.
+The sales discovery process should accomplish the following for the sales team.

 - What business challenges is the prospect trying to solve?